Hagedorn temperature from the thermal scalar in AdS and pp-wave backgrounds: Discussion

 Relatedly, one could explore adding chemical potentials for the AdS spaces.
 This could potentially be important for exploring for higher-order corrections at order $l_s^4/\mathcal{R}^4$ or higher, as one could possibly use the chemical potentials to distinguish the possible curvature terms.
 In \cite{Harmark:2021qma} it is described how to extend the QSC technique to include chemical potentials for the dual integrable superconformal field theory.
 However, so far no predictions of the Hagedorn temperature at strong coupling has been put forward.
 On the string side, it is described in Section \ref{sec:ppwave_chempot} how to include a chemical potential for the thermal scalar in the case of pp-wave backgrounds.
 It would be interesting to use the thermal scalar more generally to predict the dependence of the Hagedorn temperature on a chemical potential.

 We have seen that the curvature-corrected thermal scalar EOM of this work successfully can predict the Hagedorn temperature for several important type IIB string theory backgrounds supported by Ramond-Ramond flux.
 Thus, it seems to be a valid effective theory for the thermal scalar mode.
 Therefore, as a final comment, it would be interesting to derive the corrected thermal scalar EOM of this work by a first-principle derivation in a low energy expansion of string theory.
-However, the challenge is that curvature corrections require the presence of Ramond-Ramond flux, in which case string theory is generally more difficult to quantize.
+Here are two important points: \begin{itemize} \item Previous works have considered tachyon fields in the NS-NS sector (see for example \cite{Tseytlin:1993df}).
+However, the curvature corrections to $\chi$ at first order in curvature require the presence of Ramond-Ramond flux, in which case string theory is generally more difficult to quantize. \item A difference from previous works involving tachyon fields is that the tachyonic nature of $\chi$ arise due to supersymmetry breaking boundary conditions for a particular isometry in the Euclidean section, {\sl i.e.}~the thermal circle.
+This is why $m^2$ depends on $\tau^\mu$ in the Lorentzian formulation. \end{itemize}